PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Finnish of the plates

-Remove all dust and remain of the milling and machining process.
+After your wonderful milling process, remove all dust and remain of the milling and machining.

 Here you can use your favorite finishing according to the selected material.
 Be sure that it remains as environmentally friendly as possible.